 University of Massachusetts, Lowell (UML)

 University of Massachusetts, Lowell (UML): UML is a public research university located in Lowell, Massachusetts.
-UML has received one grant from MassCEC:
+UML has received two grants from MassCEC:

 2020: To build on existing offshore wind workforce research through analysis of the local labor market and current university-level educational offerings.
 Additionally, to develop educational content and associated credentialing to fill existing gaps.